EISK/eisk.webapi.docs/content/docs/get-started/what-is-eisk.md

 While some are great to enable learning new technologies quickly, in most cases they are either too “simple and brief” to be used in real world scenarios or too “complex and detailed” which are typically focused to achieve a product goal (such as CMS, e-Commerce etc) from "end user" perspective and have a long duration learning curve with respect to the corresponding technology.

-Employee Info Starter Kit, as a web project, is basically "developer" oriented which actually considers a hybrid approach as “simple and detailed”, where a simple domain has been considered to intentionally illustrate most of the architectural and implementation challenges faced by web application developers so that anyone can dive into deep into the corresponding new technology or concept quickly.
+EISK, as a web project, is basically "developer" oriented which actually considers a hybrid approach as “simple and detailed”, where a simple domain has been considered to intentionally illustrate most of the architectural and implementation challenges faced by web application developers so that anyone can dive into deep into the corresponding new technology or concept quickly.

 ### Utilizing EISK in Real-World Software Development

-Learn how EISK can help developers to build robust, scalable & manageable web applications.
+[Learn](https://eisk.github.io/eisk.webapi/docs/application-development/handson-walkthrough-create-service-api.html) how EISK can help developers to build robust, scalable & manageable web applications.